 How to Eat for Abs

+Nutrition is just as important as exercise when trying to obtain fitness goals.
 With that said, here is a general guide for how you should be eating to lower your body fat percentage.

-Therefore, fill half your plate with starchy vegetables.
-That’s around two fist fulls of foods like potatoes, chickpeas, and butternut squash.
+It’s safe to say that you want to include vegetables in your diet.
+Fill half your plate with starchy vegetables.
+That’s around two fistfuls of foods like potatoes, chickpeas, and butternut squash.

 Lean protein should definitely be included in your diet.
 The portion size is usually the size of your fist.
 Consider lean chicken, tofu, and low-fat yogurt.

-Also, ensure that you are eating about a fist full of complex carbs.
-Think along the lines of beans, oats, and bananas.
+Also, ensure that you are eating about a fistful of complex carbs.

-Lastly, you can’t forget about your healthy fats.
-Consume about a tablespoon of unsaturated fats, this can include olive oil, nuts, and seeds.
+Consume about a tablespoon of unsaturated fats, which can include olive oil, nuts, and seeds.
+This supports your lower ab workout at home efforts.

 One Last Thing…